rajeshhereforyou/eureka-feignclient-demo/README.md

 This is a Spring boot 2 app to demonstrate

-1. How to create a Feign client using Open Feign
+1. How to create a Feign client using Open Feign and register it as a client with a Eureka server
 2. How to consume the Feign client to make a call to a REST endpoint.

 ## Pre-requisite